bastihilger/october-mediathumb/README.md

     <img src="{{ 'path/to/image.jpg'|mediathumb_resize('width', 800, 96) }}">

 Creates and displays a 800px wide thumbnail image with a quality of 96, no matter if the original is a landscape or a portrait image.

+## How does it work:

+The plugin checks if a thumbnail for the original image was already created - if not, it creates the thumbnail.
+Then the thumbnail path is returned.